 - Son: Ronald Hoar, born 25th April 1926

 - Son: Harold Joseph Hoar, born 15th December 1928

 The 1919 Electoral Register records Edward and Rose’s address as The Row, Great Gaddesden, i.e. in Gaddesden Row.
-However, between 1924 and 1926, it is again recorded as Southings Farm.
-By 1929 they had moved to 1 Widmore Cottages, Gaddesden Row.
+However, between 1921 and 1926, it is again recorded as Southings Farm.
+In 1921, with six dependent children at home, and only his eldest son working, Edward was recorded as out of work.
+By 1929 the family had moved to 1 Widmore Cottages, Gaddesden Row.